tkrizek/blog.tomaskrizek.com/_posts/2017-03-11-code-signing-in-git.md

 $ git rebase -S
 ```

 However, it's much more convenient to configure git to use PGP signing by default.
+This only works for Git 2.0.0 and above.

 ```console
 $ git config --global commit.gpgsign true